Catalyst4Change/dry-land-scanner/README.md

 - Managing user authentication and permissions for Google Sheets often led to errors and inefficiencies.

 If you plan to extend this project, consider exploring alternative database solutions or APIs for better scalability and reliability.
 Good luck!

 ---

+## Contact

+For support or inquiries, please contact catalystFourChange@iCloud.Com

+---